clearmatics/zeth/README.md

 make check

 # Start the prover_server process
-src/prover_server
+prover_server
 ```

-Note: By default, the prover_server generates a key at startup.
-Flags can be
+Note: By default, `prover_server` generates a key at startup.
+Flags can be used
-used to force the server to load and/or save keys.
-Run `src/prover_server
+to force the server to load and/or save keys.
+Run `src/prover_server --help`
---help` for more details.
+for more details.

 ##### Build Options